Su Changlan

 Su Changlan (苏昌兰 (Sū Chānglán); born c.
-1971) is a prominent civil rights activist, who has worked in particular on women's rights, from Foshan, Guangdong, China.
+1971) is a Chinese civil rights activist, who has worked in particular on women's rights, from Foshan, Guangdong, China.

 Background

 Su was born in Guangxi, and worked as an elementary school teacher for over a decade.
 She became involved in human rights activism after local authorities seized farmland in her home village, Sanshan in Foshan, in 2005.
 She taught herself law, and later began to help other women seek land rights protection.
 Over the next few years, Su campaigned for improving the government's response to other women's rights issues, including domestic violence, sex trafficking and sexual assault, and provided legal advice to victims in those cases.

 Between 2014 and 2017 she served a three-year prison sentence in Nanhai Detention Centre for "inciting subversion of state power" after posting messages on social media supporting the pro-democracy Umbrella Movement in Hong Kong.